fabian-vis/matching-app/README.md

 Here is a visual representation of the cluster in MongoDB:
 ![alt text](https://github.com/fabian-vis/matching-app/blob/main/fotostech/Databasestructuur.jpg "Database structuur")

-2. create a .env file and add the following variables:
+2. Put the right variables inside the .env.example file
 ```
 MONGO_URI= the link
 MONGO_DB= your database name
 MONGO_USER= your username
 MONGO_PASS= your password
 ```

+3. rename the .env.example file to .env

 # Scripts